johndadey-cyber/FieldOps/README.md

 Connection settings can be overridden in `config/local.env.php` or via environment variables.

+When running integration tests (`APP_ENV=test`), optional credentials can be placed in `config/test.env.php`.
+This keeps test database settings isolated from your local development configuration.

 ## CDN Scripts

 When including scripts from a CDN, always add an `integrity` hash and